VeryAngryProgrammer/veryangryprogrammer.github.io/_posts/2017-09-23-1-conferences.md

 Surprisingly, you actually have quite a few questions, but they are all the long the lines of "Why are you still here?" and "What on earth convinced you that I would want to spend $400 on a conference ticket to listen to this shit?" so you decide against putting your hand up.

-Quentin fires his hand into the air like somone stuck a cattle prod between his buttocks.
+Quentin fires his hand into the air like someone stuck a cattle prod between his buttocks.
 He already knows more than the speaker does on this topic, and he has spent the last 20 minutes constructing the perfect question to prove it.

 > "In your experience, which of these web servers would work better on my 8 Core Xeon dedicated server with 64GB of RAM?
 I host about 25 different micro-services and each of them get a few thousands hits every minute.
 I have turned off .htaccess file parsing and done quite a lot of performance configuration - will Apache still be significantly slower than NGINX?
 I have found before that better use of static content and application caching can have more of an impact on performance than migrating webserver technology.
 What do you think?"